Vicky8472/vignesh-portfolio/README.md

 Right-click index.html → Select "Open with Live Server".

-Now, you can see your portfolio running locally! 🎯
+Now, you can see the  portfolio running locally! 🎯